Sexual script theory: Age

 For sexual scripts, major cultural scenarios tend to be almost exclusively related to adolescence and early adulthood.
 Common scripts relate to and may vary by age, with adolescence and early adulthood being the stages in which "individuals develop and refine their interpersonal and intrapsychic sexual scripts".
 Fewer sexual scripts are associated with other life stages; "sexually significant events" are rarely associated with those in the childhood ("presexual") or old-age ("postsexual") stages.

 Children tend to have a better understanding of their own sex's scripts and characteristics than those of another sex.
 From an early age, men are often raised to embrace their sexuality, while women are usually encouraged to suppress it.
 While young boys are taught to hold their penis to urinate and to handle it for purposes of washing, girls are taught not to touch their clitoris.

+Race and ethnicity

+There are differences among racial and ethnic groups in relation to sexual scripts.
+In studies comparing Hispanic and White young adults' sexual practices, it is revealed that while both parties tend to conform to gender-typed scripts in their romantic relationships, Hispanics seem to be more adhering to structured and gender-typed scripts, where men have to take initiative and carry out more actions compared to women.Among Black heterosexual men, cultural scripts of sexual performance affect sexual risk-taking behaviors, which is relevant for understanding HIV transmission in these populations.
+It was found that for African-American and Hispanic women, culturally grounded scripts can contribute to normalizing partners' infidelity and minimizing women's necessity for negotiating safe sex practices.

+Romantic scripts

+Romantic scripts refer to cultural understandings regarding patterns of behavior expected in romantic relationships, ranging from who initiates dating and who pays for dates to how intimacy is expected to progress over time.
+Like sexual scripts, romantic scripts are strongly intertwined with gender roles; research has shown that heterosexual dating scripts remain highly gender-typed, with men expected to lead romantic encounters while women are cast in a more passive role.The relationship between sexual and romantic scripts is also significant, as individuals' expectations about dating and courtship frequently shape and constrain their sexual behavior.
+Although attitudes toward romance have become increasingly egalitarian, research suggests that behaviors have been slower to change, with young adults continuing to expect men to initiate sexual contact and cover the costs of dating even when they ideologically support gender equality.